the doors of perception were cleansed every thing would appear to man

 things thro' narrow chinks of his cavern. -- William Blake, The Marriage of Heaven and Hell

 There was a time when a grey, gloomy morning like this could send my spirits spiraling downward.
-Confined to the tunnel vision of my own thoughts and feelings, I would become oblivious to the Ongoing Miracle.
-I'd get really depressed.
+Confined to the tunnel vision of my own thoughts and feelings.
+I could get really depressed.
+I would become oblivious to the Ongoing Miracle.

 Today, that didn't happen.
 I blame the Practice for this turn of events.

 Although I would be dashed between the rocks and hard places of my own unattended childhood trauma and dysfunctional conditioning many times over the years, I was fortunate.
-The Collective Kensho of the late 60's and my own Peek Experience of Infinite Perfection in 1972 gave me a strong enough jolt of the Real Deal to get serious about a spiritual practice.
-Although there were some fleeting dry spells, I've mediated regularly for a long time.
+The Collective Kensho of the late 60's and my own Peek Experience of Infinite Perfection in 1972 gave me a strong enough jolt of the Real Deal to get serious about meditation and a spiritual practice in my life.
+Although there were some fleeting dry spells, I've mediated regularly for a long, long time.

-Now, at age 74, it seems I've found a way to Not-Do Depression so much.
+Now, at age 75, it seems I've found a way to Not-Do Depression.
 Although I am no stranger to sadness, the Practice has transformed my relationship to this emotional energy.
 The inner belief structures and narratives that operated to lock depression in place just can't seem get a toe-hold anymore.
 Instead, the story lines arise and disappear within the Gracious Spaciousness of Awareness that is readily accessible much of the time.
-Of course, I put my butt on the zafu for at least an hour most days, and try to take an entire day of mindful practice at least once a month.
-I also hit a deep re-set button with a three day fasting silent retreat each year.
+Of course, I put my butt on the zafu for at least an hour most days and try to take an entire day of mindful practice at least once a month.
+I also hit a deep re-set button with one or two three day fasting silent retreats each year.